Bidiagonal matrix factorisations related to multiple orthogonal polynomials: Background

-In most relevant examples, there exists a measure \( \mu \) supported on a subset of the real line or on a curve in the complex plane such that \( \dis\Functional{u}{f}=\int f(x)\mathrm{d}\mu(x)\) for any \( f\in\C[x]\).
-However, the use of functionals provides an easier notation and allows us to not have to concern about the existence of measures.
+A linear functional $u$ defined on $\C[x]$ is a linear map $u:\C[x]\to\C$.
+The action of a linear functional $u $ on a polynomial $f\in\C[x]$ is denoted by $\Functional{u}{f}$.
+The moment of order $n\in\N$ of a linear functional $u $ is equal to $\Functional{u}{x^n}$.
+By linearity, every linear functional $u $ is uniquely determined by its moments.
+In most relevant examples, there exists a measure $\mu$ supported on a subset of the real line or on a curve in the complex plane such that $\dis\Functional{u}{f}=\int f(x)\mathrm{d}\mu(x)$ for any $f\in\C[x]$ and we say that the functional $u$ is induced by the measure $\mu$.
+However, the use of functionals allows us to not have to concern about the existence of measures in most theoretical results (and it also provides a shorter notation).

-There are two types of multiple orthogonal polynomials, type I and type II, with respect to systems of \( r \) linear functionals, for some positive integer \( r \).
-Both types are labelled by multi-indices \( \vec{n}=\left(n_1,\cdots,n_r\right)\in\N^r\) of norm \( |\vec{n}|=n_1+\cdots+n_r\), and both reduce to conventional orthogonal polynomials when \( r=1\).
+There are two types of multiple orthogonal polynomials, type I and type II, with respect to systems of $r$ linear functionals, for some positive integer $r$.
+Both types are labelled by multi-indices $\vec{n}=\left(n_1,\cdots,n_r\right)\in\N^r$ of norm $|\vec{n}|=n_1+\cdots+n_r$, and both reduce to conventional orthogonal polynomials when $r=1$.

-The \emph{type II multiple orthogonal polynomial} with respect to a system of \( r \) linear functionals \( \left(v_1,\cdots,v_r\right)\) for the multi-index \( \vec{n}=\left(n_1,\cdots,n_r\right)\in\N^r\) is a monic polynomial \( P_{\vec{n}}(x)\) of degree \( |\vec{n}|\) which satisfies the orthogonality conditions
+The type II multiple orthogonal polynomial with respect to a system of $r$ linear functionals $\left(v_1,\cdots,v_r\right)$ for the multi-index $\vec{n}=\left(n_1,\cdots,n_r\right)\in\N^r$ is a monic polynomial $P_{\vec{n}}(x)$ of degree $|\vec{n}|$ which satisfies the orthogonality conditions

-The \emph{type I multiple orthogonal polynomials} with respect to a system of \( r \) linear functionals \( \left(v_1,\cdots,v_r\right)\) for the multi-index \( \vec{n}=\left(n_1,\cdots,n_r\right)\in\N^r\) are given by a vector of \( r \) polynomials \( \left(A_{\vec{n},1}(x),\cdots,A_{\vec{n},r}(x)\right)\) such that \( \deg\left(A_{\vec{n},j}(x)\right)\leq n_j-1\) for all \( 1\leq j\leq r\) and the \emph{type I linear form} \( q_{\vec{n}}\), defined by
+The type I multiple orthogonal polynomials with respect to a system of $r$ linear functionals $\left(v_1,\cdots,v_r\right)$ for the multi-index $\vec{n}=\left(n_1,\cdots,n_r\right)\in\N^r$ are given by a vector of $r$ polynomials $\left(A_{\vec{n},1}(x),\cdots,A_{\vec{n},r}(x)\right)$ such that $\deg\left(A_{\vec{n},j}(x)\right)\leq n_j-1$ for all $1\leq j\leq r$ and the type I linear form $q_{\vec{n}}$, defined by

 satisfies the orthogonality and normalisation conditions